kohlhofer/Crossings/chapters/chapter-07.md

 The words linger in the air, settling like mist.
 He listens without responding, watching the stranger's face, noting the lines around his eyes, the way his hands shake slightly in the morning cold.

-A shadow moves at the edge of the square—Eli, or someone like her.
-She lingers by the miller's fence, listening, her posture alert.
-She does not approach, but she does not leave either.
-The morning light catches her hair, and she shifts position, keeping herself half-hidden.
+A shadow moves at the edge of the square—perhaps someone familiar, perhaps not.
+The figure lingers by the miller's fence, barely visible in the morning light.
+A shift in the shadows, a suggestion of movement, then stillness.
+The morning light plays tricks with the eye.

 The church door opens with a creak.
 Ada steps out, a cup in her hand, steam rising from the hot liquid.
 She pauses when she sees the stranger, her expression unreadable.
 She moves down the steps, her footsteps careful on the wet stone.